compiler-research/compiler-research.github.io/_posts/2024-10-14-out-of-process-execution-for-clangrepl_gsoc_final_blog.md

 #### **Incremental Initializer Execution for Mach-O and ELF** [#97441](https://github.com/llvm/llvm-project/pull/97441), [#110406](https://github.com/llvm/llvm-project/pull/110406)

-The `dlupdate` function was introduced in the ORC runtime to enable the incremental execution of newly added initializers within the REPL environment.
-Unlike the traditional `dlopen` function, which handles initializers, code mapping, and library reference counts, `dlupdate` is focused solely on executing new initializers, ensuring that only the newly introduced sections are processed.
-This targeted approach improves efficiency, especially in interactive REPL sessions like `clang-repl`.
+The `dlupdate` function was added to the ORC runtime to allow for the incremental execution of new initializers in the REPL environment.
+Unlike the traditional `dlopen` function, which deals with everything from handling initializers to code mapping and library reference counts, `dlupdate` is all about running just the new initializers.
+This focused approach makes things way more efficient, especially during interactive sessions in `clang-repl`.

 #### **Push-Request Model for ELF Initializers** [#102846](https://github.com/llvm/llvm-project/pull/102846)

-I introduced a push-request model to manage ELF initializers within the runtime state for each JITDylib, similar to how Mach-O and COFF handle initializers.
+I introduced a push-request model to handle ELF initializers in the runtime state for each JITDylib, similar to how Mach-O and COFF handle initializers.
-Previously, ELF had to request initializers every time it needed them, but lacked the ability to `register`, `deregister`, or `retain` these initializers.
+Previously, ELF had to request initializers every time `dlopen` was called, but lacked the ability to `register`, `deregister`, or `retain` these initializers.
 This led to issues when re-running `dlopen` because, once `rt_getInitializers` was invoked, the initializers were erased, making subsequent executions impossible.

 To address this, I introduced the following functions:

- - **`__orc_rt_elfnix_register_init_sections`**: Registers ELF initializer sections.
+- **`__orc_rt_elfnix_register_init_sections`**: Registers the ELF initializer's for the JITDylib.

- - **`__orc_rt_elfnix_register_jitdylib`**: Registers JITDylib-specific initializers.
+- **`__orc_rt_elfnix_register_jitdylib`**: Registers the JITDylib with the ELF runtime state.

-The push-request model effectively tracks and manages initializers for each `JITDylib` state.
-By utilizing Mach-O’s `RecordSectionsTracker`, the system selectively executes only newly registered initializers, thereby enhancing both efficiency and reliability when working with ELF targets in `clang-repl`.
+With this push-request model, we can better track and manage initializers for each `JITDylib` state.
+By leveraging Mach-O’s `RecordSectionsTracker`, we only run newly registered initializers, making the system more efficient and reliable when working with ELF targets in `clang-repl`.

+This update is key to enabling out-of-process execution in `clang-repl` on the ELF platform.

 ---